 An electronic record doesn’t support us in the way that a physical one does.
 It systematically pulverizes anything we feed it, regardless of its significance, and encodes it into endless streams of seemingly random on/off states from which we can perceive neither structure nor meaning.
 Also, in order to consume that digitally “captured” version of something, we rely on a decoding process to reassemble the raw data in a way that creates the likeness of the original.
 In the case of a simulation created entirely on a computer, we rely on computing power and algorithms to generate a signal that we recognize as something familiar.
 In either case, the stuff that holds the meaning is transient and immaterial; it reminds us of something but it is not that thing itself.
 As digital tools become more powerful, the illusion of similitude we are able to create becomes increasingly convincing but ultimately, it will never have the life of something physical.
 It may have a life of its own but it’s in an alien world of pure logic and without senses that we peer into through shiny devices and smooth interfaces; they lure us in with the illusory promise of infinite creative control but ultimately filter out all that is intangible in the world we actually inhabit.
 The machines aren’t able to transcode what they can’t quantify, the mysterious, the unexplained, the sacred.
 They digitize and represent the surface with methodical precision but they don’t capture the essence.

 Going back to the original question: why do I enjoy making tintypes?
 I love the fact that each exposure results in a single tangible artifact and liberates me from the oppression of unlimited undo and plasticity.
 You prepare the shot as best you can, you commit your actions to the plate, and you see the results of it.
 Then you move on… It takes purpose, vision, courage, and conviction, because you can’t “fix it in post”.
 It’s a truly magic process, too, specially when you dunk the developed image in the fixer and watch the positive result appear through a milky cloud.
-I call it the Harry Potter moment because it looks like a cheesy visual effect from a movie, except real.
+I call it the Harry Potter moment because it looks like a VFX element from those movies, except real.
 Also, the way we have been working, it’s a very social activity.
 It takes about twenty minutes from start to finish and people tend to gather around the booth chatting and observing the process, usually with smiles on their faces.
 We take our time, we experiment…